DLBacktrace: A Model Agnostic Explainability for any Deep Learning Models: Benchmarking

 \section{Benchmarking}

-In this section, we present a comparative study to benchmark our proposed Backtrace algorithm against various existing explainability methods.
-The goal of this evaluation is to assess the effectiveness, robustness, and interpretability of Backtrace in providing meaningful insights into model predictions across different data modalities, including tabular, image, and text data.
-By systematically comparing our approach with established methods, we aim to highlight the advantages and potential limitations of Backtrace in the context of explainable artificial intelligence (XAI).
+In this section, we present a comparative study to benchmark our proposed DLBacktrace algorithm against various existing explainability methods.
+The goal of this evaluation is to assess the effectiveness, robustness, and interpretability of DLBacktrace in providing meaningful insights into model predictions across different data modalities, including tabular, image, and text data.
+By systematically comparing our approach with established methods, we aim to highlight the advantages and potential limitations of DLBacktrace in the context of explainable artificial intelligence (XAI).